 The consultant made a final note in the clinical records of the discussion, relaying this to the manager so that the trust's notification process was complete.

-This guidance was correct at publication 25/01/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 25/01/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.